 Activity 9 – Pneumatic & Tensile Structures

 Pneumatic and tensile structures are interrelated because both the forms and shapes connect to the ground or surrounding structures.
 Tensile structures make use of twisted steel cables that affixed to water resistant membranes similar to sail fabric, but stronger.
 The patterns of the membrane sheeting are complex and structural unique to each form and building site.
 Pneumatic structures are sewn together and then filled with air to open up their interior volume.
 Research and draw examples of a pneumatic and a tensile structure.
+The Arche of La Defense in Paris has a Square Modernistic Arch with a roof deck and a Tensile Cafe at the top of its stairs.
 Build a small model of each and place on your board with photos of existing buildings using these structural systems.

 Activity 10 – Free Form

 With new material innovations, new forms are possible.
 Architects and engineers continue to develop new structural systems.
 With 3D modeling and digital design, almost any pattern or shape is possible.
 The questions that surround new structural types are are they sustainable?
 Do they improve the function or experience of the building?
 Can they be easily cleaned?
 Are they durable?
 What is the lifecycle of their production, construction, and longevity?
 As engineers and architects build taller towers, make forays to other planets, we continue to ask, how does this make our living better?

 - One of the earliest structural systems was the